alcarruth/als-austin-map/README.md

 ```

 This will build the project files and install them in the `dist`
 subdirectory.
-A simple server is included in the file `serve` which
+A simple server is included which
 can be run as follows:

 ```